-- If your customer is a B2B from Europe with a valid VAT number, similarly to the previous situation, you add the same clause and add no VAT (0%).
+- If your customer is a B2B from Europe with a valid VAT number, similar to the previous situation, you add the same clause and add no VAT (0%).

 - Finally, if your customer is outside of Europe, you don’t apply VAT (0%).

 Most SaaS will fall into this category.
-As you can see, Europe is still a mess when it comes to entrepreneurs and startups with a subscription model or an automated online software product.
+As you can see, Europe is still a mess when it comes to businesses with subscription models.

-As an exception, if you are selling your services to an Estonian company, you need to add Estonian VAT to your invoice.
+As an exception to the previous rules, if you are selling your services to an Estonian company, you need to add Estonian VAT to your invoice.